A platform for video tracking

 Traditionally, human observers are trained to recognize rat behaviors.
 This takes time, is prone to repeatability issues, and is inherently subjective.
 The Rat Behavior Recognition Module and the Mouse Behavior Recognition Module are objective, accurate, and tireless.

-Integrate physiological and other external data
+Integrate external data

 Physiological data, such as heart rate, blood pressure, and neuronal activity, and other external data, like vocalizations and environmental temperature or humidity, can all add valuable information complementary to your behavioral data.